zd9999cs/Trans_Trans/README.md

 # Audio/Video Transcription and Subtitle Generator

-This is an integrated audio/video processing tool that can transcribe long audio or video files into text and generate SRT subtitles.
+This is an integrated audio/video processing tool that can transcribe long audio or video files into text and generate SRT subtitles using Google Gemini.
 The tool automatically handles the entire process, including: audio extraction from video, audio splitting, transcription, translation, and subtitle generation.

 [中文版说明](README_CN.md)